 3. Always have Skype credit

 In case you need to call your bank back home, always have at least $20 Skype credit so you can make phone calls.
 It's cheaper than having to call from your European phone.

 4. You can call your home bank to have withdrawal limits lifted temporarily

 This is especially helpful if you need to pay a rental deposit, and cash is your only option.
 Call your bank and have them temporarily lift your withdrawal limit the day before you do so.

 4. Consider a bank that will reimburse your foreign ATM / transaction fees

-HSBC, which has banks in both the U.S. and throughout Europe, will give you the option to take out money without a foreign transaction fee.
-Nerdwallet has a much more comprehensive list of international ATM fees by bank.
+HSBC, which has banks in both the US and throughout Europe, will give you the option to take out money without an international transaction fee.
+Nerdwallet has a much more comprehensive list of international ATM fees by the bank.

 Enjoy Your Internship or Study Abroad Trip!

-No one wants to spend their internship or study abroad trip in Europe thinking or worrying about money.
-Hopefully, with this big logistical factor out of the way, you won't have to!
+No one wants to spend their study abroad trip in Europe worrying about money.
+Hopefully, with this significant logistical factor out of the way, you won't have to!